qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 Even when writing in a functional style, one often fnds a need for types that

 EXAMPLE 8.35  are mutually recursive.
 In a compiler, for example, it is likely that symbol table  Mutually recursive types  records and syntax tree nodes will need to refer to each other.
 A syntax tree node  in OCaml  that represents a subroutine call will need to refer to the symbol table record that  represents the subroutine.
 The symbol table record, for its part, will need to refer  to the syntax tree node at the root of the subtree that represents the subroutine’s  code.
 If types are declared one at a time, and if names must be declared before  they can be used, then whichever mutually recursive type is declared frst will be

-C  C

-C

-R

-A

-C  C  C  C

-C  C

-A

-X

-A

-Y

-C  C  C

-C  C  C

-A

-A  W

-Z

 ![Figure 8.12 Implementation of a...](images/page_414_vector_286.png)
 *Figure 8.12  Implementation of a tree in Lisp.
 A diagonal slash through a box indicates a null pointer.
 The C and A tags serve  to distinguish the two kinds of memory blocks: cons cells and blocks containing atoms.*